kwwcv/iaanet/README.md

   }
 ```

-And if the implementation of this repo is helpful to you, just star it, thanks!
+And if the implementation of this repo is helpful to you, just star it.

 ## Requirement
 **Packages:**